Key takeaways

 • Focusing on high-quality bonds can be an effective way to build a diversified portfolio.

-"In times when growth assets like stocks don't do well, bonds often kick in and act as a smoothing mechanism over time," says Rob Haworth, senior investment strategy director for U.S. Bank Wealth Management.
+“In times when growth assets like stocks don't perform well, bonds often hold up better and act as a smoothing mechanism over time,” says Rob Haworth, senior investment strategy director for U.S. Bank Wealth Management.

 “In an environment of rising interest rates, bonds with longer maturities will typically experience more downward price pressure.”

-Rob Haworth, senior investment strategy director at U.S. Bank
+Rob Haworth, senior investment strategy director, U.S. Bank

-It’s important to note that this is not always the case.
-For example, in the early months of 2022, major stock indices experienced a correction (a decline of 10% or more of value).
-At the same time, interest rates rose, resulting in lower prices for bonds.
-This is a rare circumstance when bond performance did not help offset a negative turn in the stock market.
+This isn’t always the case, though.
+For example, a rising interest rate environment often results in lower prices for bonds.
+This is a rare circumstance when bond performance doesn’t help offset a negative turn in the stock market.
 “In most periods, we’ll see a somewhat opposite correlation between bonds and stocks,” says Haworth.

 One rule of thumb is that a diversified portfolio should contain 60% in equities and 40% in fixed income investments.
-Keep in mind, however, that this is a broad guideline, and the specific mix in your portfolio should be based on your own objectives, investment time horizon and risk tolerance.
+Keep in mind this is a broad guideline, and the specific mix in your portfolio should be based on your own objectives, investment time horizon and risk tolerance.

 How to assess bond quality

 When seeking to diversify a portfolio with bonds, know that not all bonds are equal.
-“Some investors think that if they load up on high-yield bonds, they’re diversified, but that’s not the case," Haworth says.
-While these types of bonds can add value to a portfolio, they’re often nearly as volatile as stocks and may not provide the balance investors are seeking to achieve.
+“Some investors think that if they load up on high-yield bonds [which have lower credit quality], they’re diversified, but that’s not the case," Haworth says.

-A better choice to effectively diversify a portfolio that includes equities, says Haworth, is to focus on high-quality bonds.
+Instead, high-quality bonds, including Treasury bonds and corporate debt securities, can be a better choice for portfolio diversification.
 Bond issuers from this category of fixed-income investments are likely to see the value of their issues hold up better during times of economic uncertainty, when stocks are most susceptible to downturns.

 Types of bonds to consider for diversification

 Just as there are different types of equities, there are different types of bonds, each with its own characteristics.
-The following types of bonds come with a lower risk profile.
-Haworth suggests choosing from the following options to help you diversify a portfolio that includes equities.
-They include:
+Haworth suggests choosing from the following lower-risk options to help you diversify a portfolio that includes equities:

 What are government bonds?